nhansen/GQC/README.md

 ## Config file

-In order to evaluate heterozygous sites, mononucleotide run lengths, and other features of the benchmark, the qualiffy program needs specially formatted annotation files for the benchmark genomes.
+In order to evaluate heterozygous sites, mononucleotide run lengths, and other features of the benchmark, the GQC program needs specially formatted annotation files for the benchmark genomes.
 For hg002v1.1, these files are contained in a tarball available on [AWS](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/HG002/assemblies/polishing/HG002/v1.1/benchmark/resources/hg002v1.1.resources.tar.gz).
-The program reads the locations of these files from a config file, which qualiffy assumes, by default, is a file called "benchconfig.txt" in your working directory.
+The program reads the locations of these files from a config file, which GQC assumes, by default, is a file called "benchconfig.txt" in your working directory.
 The location of this file can also be specified with the -c or --config option.
 If the config file is not accessible in one of these two ways, the program will complain and exit.

 An example config file is located in the resource tarball and contains the necessary parameters and file names.
-Edit that config file to specify the full path for each of the resource files (the "resourcedir" should be the path to the entire directory), and you can use that file as your config file when running the qualiffy or readbench commands.
+Edit that config file to specify the full path for each of the resource files (the "resourcedir" should be the path to the entire directory), and you can use that file as your config file when running the GQC or readbench commands.

 ## Evaluating haplotypes of diploid assemblies

-At this point, the qualiffy program is written to evaluate a BAM-formatted file of alignments of a single haplotype of a diploid assembly to a diploid benchmark genome (e.g., hg002v1.1).
+At this point, the GQC program is written to evaluate a BAM-formatted file of alignments of a single haplotype of a diploid assembly to a diploid benchmark genome (e.g., hg002v1.1).
 We recommend aligning each haplotype of the diploid assembly separately to the diploid benchmark using minimap2 with the "-x asm5" preset.
 To evaluate each haplotype the program usage is

-	qualiffy assemblybench -b <assemblyhaplotype_vs_benchmark.bam> -r <benchmark.fasta> -q <assemblyhaplotype.fasta> -p <prefix_for_output> -A <assemblyhaplotype_name> -B <benchmark_name>
+	GQC assemblybench -b <assemblyhaplotype_vs_benchmark.bam> -r <benchmark.fasta> -q <assemblyhaplotype.fasta> -p <prefix_for_output> -A <assemblyhaplotype_name> -B <benchmark_name>

 For typical assemblies, the assemblybench will use about 16Gb of memory and around 15 minutes of CPU time.
-The command "qualiffy --help" will display information on other options available (e.g., to restrict regions of the genome examined, set minimum contig or alignment lengths for processing, etc.).
+The command "GQC --help" will display information on other options available (e.g., to restrict regions of the genome examined, set minimum contig or alignment lengths for processing, etc.).

 ## Evaluating read sets

 To report and plot statistics about discrepancies between a set of sequencing reads and a benchmark diploid genome, the program has a "readbench" command.
 First, the reads should be aligned to the diploid benchmark assembly with whatever aligner and parameters you feel are most accurate.
 The usage of the readbench command is

-	qualiffy readbench -b <reads_vs_benchmark.bam> -r <benchmark.fasta> -p <prefix_for_output> -B <benchmark_name> -R <readset_name>
+	GQC readbench -b <reads_vs_benchmark.bam> -r <benchmark.fasta> -p <prefix_for_output> -B <benchmark_name> -R <readset_name>

-Because it is evaluating more alignments than for an assembly evaluation, the readbench command takes longer to run than the qualiffy command.
+Because it is evaluating more alignments than for an assembly evaluation, the readbench command takes longer to run than the GQC command.
 For this reason, it has a "--downsample" option which allows the user to pass a fraction between 0 and 1.0 that will cause read alignments to be randomly downsampled to include only that fraction of the alignments in its accuracy calculations.
-As with the qualiffy command, information about options can be obtained with "readbench --help".
+As with the GQC command, information about options can be obtained with "readbench --help".

 # Program Outputs

-All qualiffy programs create an output directory named with the prefix passed to the program with the --prefix (or -p) option.
+All GQC programs create an output directory named with the prefix passed to the program with the --prefix (or -p) option.
 Within that directory will be a general statistics file, BED files, and pdf-formatted plots.

-## qualiffy assembly evaluation outputs
+## GQC assembly evaluation outputs

 ### General statistics file